 Gambling-related harms are the negative impacts from gambling on the health and wellbeing of individuals, families, communities and society.

 They can be experienced for a short or a long time, and have a wide range of impacts.

-There is an association between gambling and suicide.
+There is a well-established link between gambling and suicide and gambling can be a dominant factor.
 People experiencing gambling-related harms are a risk group for the experience of suicidal thoughts, attempts and death by suicide.

 We want to see a comprehensive range of measures to reduce the risk of harm, and to ensure that everyone can get the support that they need, including: